 Like other types of photography, it is not uncommon to take dozens of photos before you get one that grabs your attention.
 Once your scene is set and you have adequate lighting, take several dozen photos.
 Shoot from a variety of angles.
 Try a few shots using different settings on your camera.
 Take photos up close and from a distance.
 Don’t be afraid to try something new.

 If you have a macro feature on your camera, you can capture great up-close shots.
 Zoom in and capture shots so realistic your viewers will almost be able to taste the food.

 Once you have plenty of photos, view them to see which ones grab your attention.
-Analyze the photos to see if any adjustments need to be made in the lighting or background.
+Analyse the photos to see if any adjustments need to be made in the lighting or background.
 Be confident.
 Usually the photos that stand out to you will be the ones that will stand out to your Instagram viewers.

 People love food, and learning the proper way to capture great food photos will have food lovers flocking to your Instagram in record numbers.
 Food photography is not only fun, but it is also rewarding when shared with others.
 Taking a little time to learn the right way to photograph food will help you take photos that you will be proud to share on Instagram.